WangRongsheng/awesome-LLM-resourses/README.md

 37. [MemoryScope](https://github.com/modelscope/MemoryScope): MemoryScope provides LLM chatbots with powerful and flexible long-term memory capabilities, offering a framework for building such abilities.
 38. [OpenLLM](https://github.com/bentoml/OpenLLM): Run any open-source LLMs, such as Llama 3.1, Gemma, as OpenAI compatible API endpoint in the cloud.
 39. [Infinity](https://github.com/infiniflow/infinity): The AI-native database built for LLM applications, providing incredibly fast hybrid search of dense embedding, sparse embedding, tensor and full-text.
+40. [optillm](https://github.com/codelion/optillm): an OpenAI API compatible optimizing inference proxy which implements several state-of-the-art techniques that can improve the accuracy and performance of LLMs.

 <div align="right">
     <b><a href="#Contents">↥ back to top</a></b>